Infrastructure Security

 Control Statement

-Ensure deployed [is-9_prm_1] assets have not reached end-of-support (EOS).
+Ensure deployed [ insert: param, is-9_prm_1 ] assets have not reached end-of-support (EOS).
 Use of EOS assets will require risk acceptance by approved authority.

 Control Recommendations